 Au pairs usually live with the family they work for and are unlikely to be classed as a worker or an employee.
-They aren’t entitled to the National Minimum Wage or paid holidays.
+They are not entitled to the National Minimum Wage or paid holidays.

 They’re treated as a member of the family they live with and get ‘pocket money’ instead - usually about £70 to £85 a week.

-An au pair isn’t classed as a worker or an employee if most of the following apply:
+An au pair is not classed as a worker or an employee if most of the following apply:

 - they’re here on a cultural exchange programme

-- they’ve got a signed letter of invitation from the host family that includes details of their stay, eg accommodation, living conditions, approximate working hours, free time, pocket money
+- they’ve got a signed letter of invitation from the host family that includes details of their stay, for example accommodation, living conditions, approximate working hours, free time, pocket money

 - they learn about British culture from the host family and share their own culture with them